Dumfries & Stewartry Sub-Branch

 Contact ku.gro.armac.seirfmud@namriahc

-Pubs Liaison Officer - Bill Winsor
+Pubs Liaison Officer - Bill Windsor

 Born and raised in to a traditional “chimney pot” pub in the town centre called Ye Olde Corner Cupboard I can always remember the first CO2 canister being put in to the cellar – for dispensing Skol2000 with the introduction of what my father assured me would be a passing short term fad, “girlie” drink- lager!!
 NB Direct quote from another lifetime!